Onest-io/ONS-CORE/README.md

     cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo .
     make

+**3) After Building:**

-**3) After Building:**, the `witness_node` can be launched with the below command while, make sure to `cd ~/ONS-CORE` before you launch this command, if you want to keep the node in background you can run it after entering `screen`, you can exit the screen press and hold the `ctrl` key and then press once `A` then `D` once again on your keyboard so then you can return back to screen with command `screen -r`:
+Note: you have to run`witness_node` to start the node, it can be launched with the below command while, making sure to `cd ~/ONS-CORE` before launching this below command, if you want to keep the node running in background you might need to run it after entering `screen` session then run it, to exit the screen session and keep the node running, hold on the `ctrl` key and then press once `A` then `D` once again while holding `ctrl` key on your keyboard, to get back to session use the command `screen -r`.

+The command to run the node is:

     ./programs/witness_node/witness_node

-The node will automatically create a data directory including a config file.
+Note: The node will automatically create a data directory including a config file.
 It may take several hours to fully synchronize the blockchain.
 After syncing, you can exit the node using Ctrl+C and setup the command-line wallet by editing `witness_node_data_dir/config.ini` as follows: